britneydang/HandsonProject-Covid19/README.md

 ![image](https://user-images.githubusercontent.com/110323703/231322231-7d51af6d-20d8-45e3-af07-811ea8be4df3.png)

 Copy Activity - Data Lake to SQL hospital_admissions data: do similar steps as above.
+PUBLISH ALL

+5. Data Orchestration: Orchestraion requirements:
+- Pipeline executions are fully automated.
+- Pipelines run at regular intervals or on an event occurring
+-